teslajoy/DSEnv/README.md

-Not the smallest Docker image, but it's one that would help you knitt an rmarkdown in a bash shell or fire up ipython for your workflow tunning with the latest python3 and R versions.
+Not the smallest Docker image, but it's one that would help you knitt an rmarkdown in a bash shell or fire up ipython for your workflow tuning with the latest python3 and R versions.

-> to change
+> setup

 - R or Python3 libraries you need for your project's application.
 - add services and change the service name as you need in `docker-compose.yml` file